Comox-Helmcken Greenway

 • Traffic restrictions for traffic calming

-• Bicycles will share the street with cars except for two blocks where there are higher vehicle volumes and specific requirements for the hotels and hospital (The existing passenger zones will be maintained at the Coast Plaza Hotel, Dr. Peter Centre and St. Paul’s Hospital.)
+• Bicycles share the street with cars except for two blocks where there are higher vehicle volumes and specific requirements for the hotels and hospital.

 Burrard Street: Comox Street to Helmcken Street

-• The sidewalk will be widened on the east side of Burrard.
-Cyclists will use some of the sidewalk and will be separated from pedestrians.
+• The sidewalk has been widened on the east side of Burrard.
+Cyclists can use the sidewalk and are separated from pedestrians.

-• A new traffic signal for the Burrard Street and Comox Street intersection to improve circulation for pedestrians, cyclists and vehicles
+• A new traffic signal and bike signals for the Burrard Street and Comox Street intersection to improve circulation for pedestrians, cyclists and vehicles

 Helmcken Street: Burrard Street to Hornby Street